expo/react-native-invertible-scroll-view/README.md

 ## Usage

 Compose InvertibleScrollView with the scrollable component you would like to invert.
-In the case of a ListView, you would write: [**NOTE:** You need a patched version of React Native for this to work.]
+In the case of a ListView, you would write: [**NOTE:** You need a patched version of React Native for this to work.
+Get https://github.com/facebook/react-native/pull/785.]

 ```js
 var React = require('react-native');